mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the `encryption_secret` at the root and derives a tree of secrets with the same structure as the group's ratchet tree.
 Each leaf in the Secret Tree is associated with the same group member as the corresponding leaf in the ratchet tree.
-If N is a node in the Secret Tree then left(N) and right(N) denote the children of N (if they exist).

-If N is a node in the Secret Tree then the secrets of the children of N are defined to be:
+If N is a parent node in the Secret Tree then the secrets of the children of N are defined as follows (where left(N) and right(N) denote the children of N):

 ~~~~
 tree_node_[N]_secret